- To have equal access to educational programs, services and activities.

-- To determine the appropriateness of documentation and requests for accommodation on a case-by-case basis, using the professional judgment of the OSD counselor.
+- To determine the appropriateness of documentation and requests for accommodation on a case-by-case basis, using the professional judgment of the disability services counselor.

 - To request additional information to determine eligibility for services.